SarvarKh/ofn-wiki/Setting-up-Stripe-on-an-OFN-instance.md

 To set up this webhook, head to your Stripe Dashboard, click `API` from the side menu, and then click `Webhooks` from menu that appears near the top of the page.
 In the section titled `Endpoints receiving events from Connect applications`, click the `+ Add Endpoint` button.
 In the dialog that appears, enter the following for `URL to be called`:

 ````
-https://[YOUR OFN DOMAIN]/admin/stripe_accounts/deauthorize
+https://[YOUR OFN DOMAIN]/stripe/webhooks
 ````

 Then select `Select types to send` and check `account.application.deauthorized`, which should be second from the top.
 Then click `Add Endpoint` to save.

-That's it for webhooks!
+You should also take note of the `Signing secret` shown at the bottom of this section.
+You will need to use it to configure your OFN instance (Step 5).

 ### Step 5.
 Configure your OFN instance
 Most of the configuration of the OFN will be done through use of the `application.yml` file.
 This is the same file used to configure the language and currency information.
-To use the OFN with Stripe, you will need a `client_id` (found on the interface in Step 3), a public API key, and a private API key.
+To use the OFN with Stripe, you will need a `client_id` (from Step 3), a webhook Signing Secret (from step 4), a public API key, a private API key.
 The API keys can be found by navigating to your Stripe Dashboard, and selecting API from side menu.
 API keys can be either `test` keys or `live` keys.
 You can make your `test` keys visible by clicking the 'View test data' switch in the side menu.

 You can then use the values you have just looked up to set the following values in the `config/application.yml` file on your OFN server.
 Please note that if you are using a development `client_id`, then you must use `test` API keys.
 If you are using a production `client_id` you must use `live` API keys.